savi-lang/savi/README.md

 Finally, if you want to contribute to Mare, read on through the next section to learn about some of the basic development commands.

+## Contributing

+Looking for ways to help?
+[Here's a link that shows issue tickets filtered by those that should be ready to work on](https://github.com/jemc/mare/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+-label%3ABLOCKED+-label%3A%22complexity+4%3A+scary%22).

+You can also filter by complexity label to try to find something that's the right level of challenge and time commitment for you.

+If you're a new contributor looking for some guidance, please reach out to me (*Joe Eli McIlvain*) in a DM [in this chat room](https://ponylang.zulipchat.com/) to introduce yourself and even schedule pairing sessions where I can help you understand parts of the compiler or language that you're interested in learning more about.

 ## Developing

 To work on this project, you'll need `docker` and `make`.
 You may also want to have `lldb` for debugging.